fleabitdev/glsp/README.md

 To get started, take a look at the [homepage](https://gamelisp.rs).
 Please note that GameLisp currently requires the latest version of **nightly** Rust.

-_**Update, March 2022**: My game project is on hold, meaning that GameLisp is not currently under active maintenance.
-Due to [issue #36](https://github.com/fleabitdev/glsp/issues/36), the `glsp` crate will fail to compile when using nightly Rust toolchains newer than 30th September 2021._
+*Update, March 2022: My game project is on hold, meaning that GameLisp is not currently under active maintenance.
+Due to [issue #36](https://github.com/fleabitdev/glsp/issues/36), the `glsp` crate will fail to compile when using nightly Rust toolchains newer than 30th September 2021.
+Apologies for any inconvenience!*

 ## Contributing